Association for Financial Markets in Europe

 1 Jun 2021

-Their ask — Financial institutions should report 12 months after non-financial companies, not simultaneously.
+Message — Financial institutions should report 12 months after non-financial companies, not simultaneously.
 Banks need time to collect, process and verify data from borrowers before disclosing their own exposures.
 The proposed requirements would force banks to report without access to reliable counterparty information.123

-How it helps them — This would give them time to obtain reliable data from clients before reporting.45
+Why — This would give them time to obtain reliable data from clients before reporting.45

-Who loses — Investors lose earlier transparency on which banks finance sustainable activities most.6
+Impact — Investors lose earlier transparency on which banks finance sustainable activities most.6

 Meeting with Tommy De Temmerman (Cabinet of Commissioner Mairead Mcguinness)